salimisler28/MVVMExample/README.md

 # MVVMExample

-I wanted to show you how i apply MVVM pattern in my projects with 3rd party lbraries an approach for mvvm pattern with Hilt, Retrofit, Room, Coroutines, Navigation Component, Airbnb Epoxy
+I wanted to show you how i apply MVVM pattern in my projects with 3rd party lbraries

 ## 3rd Party Libraries